danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 SwiftUI 4 adds a bunch of great features, such as custom sized sheets.
 However, these sheets will always dim the underlying view, even when they use a smaller size.
 Let's look at how to fix this.

+{% include kankoda/data/open-source.html name="SwiftUIKit" %}

 > Update 2023-05-25: After some discussions and GitHub issues, I have cleaned up the code quite a bit.
 This post now has the latest version.
-You can always visit [SwiftUIKit]({{page.swiftuikit}}) for the latest version of the code.
+You can always visit [SwiftUIKit]({{project.url}}) for the latest version of the code.

 ## Background